 Never forget to carry fingernail clippers.
 They are so handy in so many ways, and you never want to make a wrong impression in a foreign country with long finger nails!

-Don't do fire limbo on Koh Phi Phi without sensible shoes...
+Don't do fire limbo on Koh Phi Phi in Thailand without sensible shoes...

-Stay in dorm rooms always!
+Always stay in dorm/shared rooms!
 So much fun.

 Always bring a towel...

-Always have an eye mask and earplugs to sleep in dorms, busses, trains, airplanes...
+Always have an eye mask and earplugs to sleep in dorms, buses, trains, airplanes...

 If you want to meet new people you have to make an effort everyday.